romesh-jaya/movie-store-backend-nodejs/README.md

 # Backend for Movie Store - NodeJS

 Runs a node.js server as the backend, interfacing with mongoDB.

+## Technical details

-Verifies JWT tokens passed in with the requests and also authorizes certain actions which require higher privileges.
+- Verifies JWT tokens passed in with the requests and also authorizes certain actions which require higher privileges.

-Also fetches latest title data from OMDB.
+- Fetches latest title data from OMDB.

-Uses mongoose-sequence plugin to create auto incrementing fields.
+- Uses mongoose-sequence plugin to create auto incrementing fields.

-Includes backend functionality for Stripe payments.
+- Includes backend functionality for Stripe payments.

+- Uses Nodemailer to send emails

 All fields mentioned in nodemon.json.example must be filled with correct values and renamed as nodemon.json.